evanjat2/WS-Manga/README.md

 # PAW

-## First clone into your local directory with
+## Clone into your local directory with
 ```
 git clone https://github.com/evanjat2/PAW.git
 ```

-## Second, install the dependency with
+## Install the dependency with
 ```
 npm install
 ```